by Mary Campbell

 my daily life.

-I know that your touch
+I know that your touch can change people

-and so I ask you
+and situations, and so I ask you

 to join me in offering to our Father